ysyk2021/successful-leadership-strategies-for-leading-teams-to-high-performance-in-the-workplace/src/chapter-1-3.md

 Conclusion
 ----------

 Understanding the historical perspectives on leadership theory and practice provides valuable insights into what makes successful leaders.
 By examining different theories and influential leaders, we can develop a comprehensive understanding of leadership principles that can be applied to lead teams to high performance in the workplace.
-In the following chapters, we will delve deeper into specific strategies and techniques for effective leadership.